tee-yankov/spa-course/README.md

 ## How-To:
 First, download the project and unpack it into a directory (skip if you're using 'git clone').

-Then execute the following commands in a terminal in the project's root folder:
+Then execute the following command in a terminal in the project's root folder:

     vagrant up
 Then wait a few minutes for the vagrant box to be installed.
 This might take a long time the first time but will be faster afterwards.